kacdro/Algorithm-designed-for-detecting-and-matching-keypoints-between-two-images/README.md

 Class Definitions: It defines several classes, including:

-Interpolacja: An enumeration for interpolation methods.
+-Interpolacja: An enumeration for interpolation methods.

-Obraz: A class representing an image with methods for loading, displaying, copying, saving, and manipulating pixels and pixel coordinates.
+-Obraz: A class representing an image with methods for loading, displaying, copying, saving, and manipulating pixels and pixel coordinates.

-PunktKluczowy: Represents a keypoint in an image.
+-PunktKluczowy: Represents a keypoint in an image.

-PiramidaSkal: Manages a pyramid of images scaled for multi-resolution analysis.
+-PiramidaSkal: Manages a pyramid of images scaled for multi-resolution analysis.

-Image Processing Functions: These include functions for converting RGB images to grayscale, Gaussian blurring, generating scale-space pyramids, detecting keypoints, computing keypoint descriptors, matching keypoints between two images, and drawing keypoints and matches on images.
+-Image Processing Functions: These include functions for converting RGB images to grayscale, Gaussian blurring, generating scale-space pyramids, detecting keypoints, computing keypoint descriptors, matching keypoints between two images, and drawing keypoints and matches on images.

 Utility Functions: Functions for color conversion, Euclidean distance computation, and drawing matches between images using color coding.